isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-11-21-killers-of-the-flower-moon.md

 ---
 References

-Grann, D. (2017). _Killers of the Flower Moon: The Osage Murders and the Birth of the FBI._ Doubleday.
+Grann, D. (2017). _Killers of the flower moon: The Osage murders and the birth of the FBI._ Doubleday.